Entrepreneurial Mindset Tool, get ready and relevant for the future

 Entrepreneurs know what they want and how they can influence others to reach their goals.
 In the process, they believe their opinion is generally accepted.

-Someone with an entrepreneurial mindset knows how to give attention to others, because he or she understands that people are needed to help them to reach their goals.
+Someone with an entrepreneurial mindset knows how to give attention to others because they understand that people are needed to help them to reach their goals.

 People with an entrepreneurial mindset believe that they can reach their goals, even if they have no clue how to make it happen.